 This bill enhances the state nursing home enforcement system by: 1) increasing the penalties for state citations issued against nursing homes to keep up with inflation and 2) updating the criteria for AA citations (those that cause the death of a resident) from the old “direct proximate cause of death’ standard to the more clear “substantial factor” standard used by courts.

 This bill would amend the rights of residents of RCFEs, in those facilities with existing internet service, to add the right to have available at least one internet access tool with videoconference technology as part of the facility’s activity program.
-Status: Referred to Assembly Appropriations Suspense File Read the Bill Download Fact Sheet Sample Support Letter
+Status: Referred to Senate Appropriations Read the Bill Download Fact Sheet Sample Support Letter

 This bill would extend eligibility for full-scope Medi-Cal benefits to undocumented individuals who are 65 or older.
-Status: Referred to Senate Appropriations Suspense File Read the Bill Read CANHR Support Letter
+Status: Passed Assembly Health and referred to Appropriations Read the Bill Read CANHR Support Letter

 This bill would make the California Community Care Transitions Program permanent, and reduce the time needed for an applicant to be considered “institutionalized” to 60 days spent in a Skilled Nursing Facility.
-Status: Passed the Senate and Ordered to Appropriations Read the Bill Read CANHR Support Letter
+Status: Referred to Assembly Health Committee Read the Bill Read CANHR Support Letter

 This bill would create the Office of the Patient Representative to train and oversee patient representatives to protect the rights of nursing home residents who allegedly lack capacity to make decisions and have no surrogate decisionmaker available.
-Status: Hearing in Senate Appropriations Committee on 5/20/21 Read the Bill Read CANHR Support Letter
+Status: This bill was ordered to the inactive file, but provisions were included in budget trailer bill language Read the Bill Read CANHR Support Letter

 This bill would permit damages for a decedent’s pain, suffering, or disfigurement to be recovered in an action brought by the decedent’s personal representative or successor in interest.
-Status: Passed Senate and Ordered to Assembly Read the Bill
+Status: Placed on Appropriations Suspense File Read the Bill

-This bill would create a pilot program to permit certain adult residential facilities (ARFs) and residential care facilities for the elderly (RCFEs) to be eligible to receive a stipend of $1,000 per month per resident on SSI.
-Status: Referred to Senate Appropriations Committee Read the Bill Download Fact Sheet Sample Support Letter Read CANHR Support Letter
+This bill was ordered to the inactive file, but the provisions were included in budget trailer bill language.
+The provisions would create a pilot program to permit certain adult residential facilities (ARFs) and residential care facilities for the elderly (RCFEs) to be eligible to receive a stipend of $1,000 per month per resident on SSI.
+Status: Ordered to the inactive file Read the Bill Download Fact Sheet Sample Support Letter Read CANHR Support Letter

 This bill responds to a remarkable investigation and series of articles by the Los Angeles Times on audacious, widespread fraud by hospices in Los Angeles County, which has seen explosive growth of for-profit hospices that has given it the highest concentration of hospices in the nation.
 SB 664 would impose a qualified moratorium on the issuance of new hospice licenses until 365 days after the California State Auditor publishes a report on hospice licensure or when it is repealed on January 1, 2027, whichever is soonest.